TanStack/query/README.md

   <img width="180" alt="" src="https://raw.githubusercontent.com/tannerlinsley/files/master/images/patreon/become-a-patron.png" />
 </a>

+## Quick Features

+- Transport, protocol & backend agnostic data fetching
+- Auto Caching + Background Refetching (stale-while-revalidate model)
+- Auto Refetch (on-window-focus, when-stale)
+- Parallel + Dependent Queries
+- Mutations
+- Multi-layer Cache + Garbage Collection
+- 4kb (minzipped)

-## The problem
+## The Challenge

 Tools for managing async data and client stores/caches are plentiful these days, but most of these tools:

-- Don't dedupe network operations that could be made in a single request
+- Duplicate unnecessary network operations
 - Force normalized or object/id-based caching strategies on your data
-- Don't invalidate their cache often enough, don't know when to invalidate, or don't ship with good defaults
+- Don't invalidate their caches often enough or don't ship with good defaults or mechanisms to do so
 - Don't perform optimistic updates, or require setup to know when to perform them
 - Because of this ☝️, they require imperative interaction to invalidate or manage their caches

-## The solution
+## The Solution

-React Query contains a set of hooks that attempt to address these issues.
+React Query exports a set of hooks that attempt to address these issues.
 Out of the box, React Query:

-- Dedupes similar requests at the application level
+- Flexibly dedupes simultaneous requests to assets
+- Automatically caches request responses
-- Caches response data across similar requests
+- Automatically invalidates stale cache data
-- Optimistically updates requests in the background
+- Optimistically updates stale requests in the background
-- Automatically manages query caching, invalidation, and garbage collection
+- Optimistically seeds new requests from stale data while fetching new dat
-- Supports retries and exponential/custom back-off delays
+- Supports automatic retries and exponential or custom back-off delays
-- Provides a declarative API for invalidating and atomically updating cached responses.
+- Provides both declarative and imperative API's for:
-- Built with and for React hooks
-- 3.8kb minzipped
+  - Manually invalidating requests
+  - Atomically updating cached responses

 ## Hat Tipping

-A big thanks to [Draqula](https://github.com/vadimdemedes/draqula) for inspiring a lot of React Query's API and documentation.
-You rock!
+A big thanks to both [Draqula](https://github.com/vadimdemedes/draqula) for inspiring a lot of React Query's original API and documentation and also [Zeit's SWR](https://github.com/zeit/swr) and it's creators for inspiring even further customizations and optimizations.
+You all rock!

 ## Demos